to evereyone who came out and participated in this years Community Cleanup presented by TD.

 Please stay off private property.

 Please avoid potential dangers such as railway tracks, rivers, river banks and road ways.

 Please do not pick up dangerous objects such as broken glass, needles, sharp objects or dead animals.
-If you come across any of these items please leave them where you found them and email email@example.com with their location so they can be disposed of safely.
+If you come across any of these items please leave them where you found them and include their location in the

 All children participating under the age of 12 should be supervised by an adult.